darylrue/code_challenge_sms_simulation/README.md

 Please submit the code test at least two business days before the interview, so we have time to review it.

-## Assumptions
+## Constraints
 - Phone numbers are in the form xxx-xxx-xxxx, where 0-9 are valid digits in any position
+- The text of messages is between 1 and 100 characters in length and consists of any printable ASCII characters

 ## Prerequisites
-- `python3` available on the system PATH if running on bare metal (Tested with Python 3.10)
+- `python3` is available on the environment PATH (Tested with Python 3.10)

 ## Scripts for testing / running this project